qteatime/crochet-docs/language/surface-crochet/a-sociology-and-linguistics.rst

 (``a`` to ``z``), and can be followed by any lowercase latin letter (``a`` to ``z``), a plain hyphen (``-``), or digits (``0`` to ``9``).

-A :term:`name` is what Crochet calls the names used for :ref:`variables`.
+A :term:`name` is what Crochet calls the names used for variables.
 They're similar to identifiers, but must start with an uppercase latin letter (``A`` to ``Z``).